joe-crick/querty/README.md

 ```

 Multiple endpoint joins are left-to-right aggregated.
 In the example above, `users` is joined with `posts`, then the result
 of that join is joined with `todos`.
-When you perform a JOIN without a WHERE clause, Querty will return
-the Cartesian product of the joined data.

 #### Selecting object sets